PavelPZ/riverpod_navigator/doc/lesson02.md

 ### 1.1. async screen actions

-Each screen may require an asynchronous action during its creation, merging, or deactivating.
+Each screen may require an asynchronous action during its creating, merging, or deactivating.
 The asynchronous result is then provided to the screen widget.

 ```dart